mapfel/efforts/slides/index.md

 ### Introduced FsReveal

-- to provide fancy presentations
+- to provide fancy web-based presentations
 - neutralized the tWiki presentation from the past
 - started to host that version at
   [http://mapfel.github.io/wiki-presentation](http://mapfel.github.io/wiki-presentation)